Warning

 -

-Create a new tooling category by selecting the Create new category button, and update the category name, such as "End Mills" in this example.
+Create a new tool category by selecting the Create New Category button, and update the category name, such as "End Mills" in this example.
 Press Enter or click within the window to save the category name.

 Tip